 As reported in the Draft Area-wide Environmental Impact Report, Camp Edwards sees variations through the year on the number of soldiers and units, and the number of civilians using the facilities and training areas.
 The numbers of individuals using the Camp Edwards training areas are kept in records of the Range Control officer who is responsible for overseeing use of the training areas located in the northern portion of Camp Edwards.
 The numbers of users, listed on a monthly basis by category of user, are shown on records extending back to the last quarter of 1993 as provided by Range Control.
 Over this last year however, a better reporting system has been developed.
 The system allows a database of users, locations, activities and equipment used at each location.
-This data not only provides a better accumulation of training data, it also is an invaluable tool for the Environmental Manager in implementation of the Integrated Training Area Management Program.
-This provides the information to help make decisions on rotations of areas, need for rehabilitation, and areas to focus on for further study.
+This data not only provides a better accumulation of training data, it also is an invaluable tool for the Environmental Manager in implementation to help make decisions on rotations of areas, need for rehabilitation, and areas to focus on for further study.